restezconnectes/wp-maintenance/README.md

 You can translate WP Maintenance on [__translate.wordpress.org__](https://translate.wordpress.org/projects/wp-plugins/wp-maintenance).

 ## Changelog

+### 6.1.8
+* Bug fixed for Disable REST API if not logged and maintenance no actived

 ### 6.1.7
 * Adding for disabled for display admin bar option